Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 If an element you’re looking for is in that list, binary search returns the position where it’s located.

 Otherwise, binary search returns null.

-        Looking for companies in a phone book with binary search (or other example)
+Ex: Looking for companies in a phone book with binary search

 -
 -